top of page

 a RFID scanner.

-The pets' reaction towards the procedure is highly dependent on the their tolerant towards pain.
+The pets' reaction towards the procedure is highly dependent on their tolerance towards pain.
 Some anxious individuals may require

 procedures such as